Michael-Babb/task-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Although Create React App is no longer the recommened method for creating new apps as per the documentation.
 I wanted to first attempt to create a react app without any external framework to guide the development.

+I have also left a few premade tasks for display purposes.
+Tasks can be removed and app will still operate as designed

 ## Available Scripts

 In the project directory, you can run: